VoxLogicA-Project/VoxLogicA-UI/docs/viewmodels.md

 # Case ViewModel

 **General Description:**
-A viewmodel managing case data selection and state, extending BaseViewModel.
+A viewmodel managing case data selection and state.
 It handles loading, selecting, and managing multiple cases with a maximum limit of 16 cases.

 **Properties & Methods:**